Before you arrive

 When purchasing your ticket to Washington, DC, plan to arrive on or before your scheduled move-in day.

 Once you book your flight, visit auaccelerator.com/flight to enter your flight itinerary and confirm your free airport pickup.
 These important details will help the campus team prepare for your arrival and make your big day go as smoothly as possible.
+If you need help when you arrive, or your flight is delayed, please contact the International Accelerator office for free by calling 1-800-282-7749.

 |Integrated Accelerator Program (IAP)||Academic Accelerator Program (AAP)||Extended Accelerator Program (EAP)||Pre-Sessional English (PSE)||MAP|